loads/loads-broker/docs/narr/about.rst

 .. image:: /_static/images/loads.png

-The :term:`loads-broker` is the orchestration program that coordinates all the load-tests.
+The :term:`loads-broker` is the orchestration program that coordinates all the running strategies and AWS Test Nodes.

 AWS Test Nodes are dynamically created by the :term:`loads-broker` as needed to fulfill the load-test strategy.
 Each AWS Test Node has :term:`docker` installed, which the :term:`loads-broker` communicates with to have :term:`heka` and the configured load-generator containers installed.

-Each load-generator on each AWS node is supplied with appropriate information to genererate load against the service to test, and sends metrics data to the local :term:`heka` container which aggregates the data before relaying it to the InfluxDB node.
+Each load-tester on each AWS node is supplied with appropriate information to genererate load against the service to test, and sends metrics data to the local :term:`heka` container which aggregates the data before relaying it to the InfluxDB node.